MvMore/myurmore/README.md

-- 👋 Hi, I’m @myurmore
+- 👋 Hi, I’m @MvMore
 - 🌱 I’m currently learning Statistics, ML, Python, tableau, MySQL, Rstudio
-- 📫 How to reach me on mayurmore5656@gmail.com
+- 📫 How to reach me mayurmore5656@gmail.com

 <!---
 myurmore/myurmore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.